INSIDE: Ideas for girls 6-8 years old for home play dates.

 Arts and Crafts

 There’s nothing like plunking down a stack of paper, colored pencils, pom poms, googly eyes and some glue sticks in front of the kids and then walking away.
 Enough said.
+Kits, like this one, are a great thing to have on hand.

 Thank goodness these sets are made for little fingers.
 Because little hands need to made these miniature-sized jewelry charms.
 Looking through the idea book alone can eat up about 20 minutes of heads together, giggly chattering of what to create.
 Your only involvement is to slap these clay creations onto a piece of tin foil and return when the oven timer dings.